-There was no harm identified from the project and hence no mitigation measures are applicable.
+There was no harm identified form the project and hence no mitigations measures are applicable.

-Rational: as per 'Central Pollution Control Board (Ministry of Environment & Forests, Govt. of India)', the final document on the revised classification of Industrial Sectors under Red, Orange, Green, and White Categories (07/03/2016), it has been declared that Solar project activity falls under the "White category".
-White Category projects/industries do not require any Environmental Clearance such as 'Consent to Operate' from PCB as the such project does not lead to any negative environmental impacts.
-Additionally, as per Indian Regulations, Environmental and Social Impact Assessment is not required for Solar Projects.
+Rational: as per 'Central Pollution Control Board (Ministry of Environment & Forests, Govt. of India)', final document on revised classification of Industrial Sectors under Red, Orange, Green and White Categories (07/03/2016), it has been declared that Solar project activity falls under the "White category".
+White Category projects/industries do not require any Environmental Clearance such as 'Consent to Operate' from PCB as such project does not lead to any negative environmental impacts.
+Additionally, as per Indian Regulation, Environmental and Social Impact Assessment is not required for solar projects.

-Additionally, there are social, environmental, economic and technological benefits which contribute to sustainable development.
+Additionally, there are social, environmental, economic, and technological benefits that contribute to sustainable development.
 The key details have been discussed in the previous section.